Maya & Samar Premieres at the Thessaloniki International Film Festival

 Where love, power, and privilege collide on the restless streets of Athens

-Their affair begins as a fleeting encounter and spirals into a collision of desire and power.
+The explosive affair between the two min characters begins as a fleeting encounter and spirals into a collision of desire and power.
 With Samar, Maya crafts her next headline; with Maya, Samar crafts an unexpected twist — one that strips away the illusions of privilege to expose the raw truth beneath.

-Produced by Robert Lantos (Barney’s Version, Eastern Promises, Crimes of the Future), Julia Rosenberg (Meadowlarks, Out Standing), and Laura Lanktree (Crimes of the Future), with Nikolas Alavanos (When We Were Sisters) as co-producer and Steve Solomos (The Shrouds, Seven Veils) as supervising producer, the film represents a rare and textured Canada–Greece co-production.
+Produced by Robert Lantos (Barney’s Version, Eastern Promises, Crimes of the Future), Julia Rosenberg (Meadowlarks, Out Standing), and Laura Lanktree (Crimes of the Future), with Nikolas Alavanos (When We Were Sisters) as co-producer and Steve Solomos (The Shrouds, Seven Veils) as supervising producer, the film is a stellar example of a growing roster of collaborative Canada–Greece co-productions.

 Executive producers include Anant Singh and Sanjeev Singh (Mandela: Long Walk to Freedom, Yesterday, Sarafina!), along with Aida Tannyan, Harry Grivakis, Ernie Grivakis, Javi Hernandez, and Claire Peace-McConnell.

-With Christina Moumouri (The River) as Director of Photography, Konstantinos Skourletis (Milky Way) as Production Designer, and Marli Aliferi (Two Tickets to Greece) designing costumes, Maya & Samar grounds its emotional intensity in a visual palette of grit and lyricism.
+With Christina Moumouri (The River) as Director of Photography, Konstantinos Skourletis (Milky Way) as Production Designer, and Marli Aliferi (Two Tickets to Greece) designing costumes, Maya & Samar grounds its emotional intensity in grit and lyricism.

-Composer Katie AUSTRA Stelmanis (Swan Song) and editor Mikaela Bodin (Last County) complete the film’s distinctive rhythm — intimate, volatile, and alive.
+Composer Katie AUSTRA Stelmanis (Swan Song) and editor Mikaela Bodin (Last County) complete the film’s music score.

 “Having shot the majority of Maya & Samar in Athens, it feels only fitting to bring it back to Greece for its premiere,” says Lanktree.
 “There’s something poetic about ending where it all began.”
 For Nikolas Alavanos of Filmiki Productions, Thessaloniki is the film’s natural homecoming: “This city understands stories that cross borders — stories of displacement, longing, and hope.”